FortanPireva/nextjs-blog/posts/aws-rds.md

 date: "2022-05-03"
 ---

+![](https://cdn-images-1.medium.com/max/800/1*yd6DddXWGwUoOFQztzqU_A.png)

 # Amazon Relational Database Service

-Amazon Relational Database Service is a scalable managed service for providing applications with a relational database in the cloud.
-The…

----

-![](https://cdn-images-1.medium.com/max/800/1*yd6DddXWGwUoOFQztzqU_A.png)

 Amazon Relational Database Service is a scalable managed service for providing applications with a relational database in the cloud.
 The real strength — scalability.
 Databases are notoriously hard to monitor, back up, scale up and down.